DiantArts/CodingStyle/README.md

 Prefer throw over error return values.

-Prefer small functions, and prefer splitting a long function if it does not harm the program's structure.
+Always prefer small functions, and split long functions if it does not harm the program's structure.

-Do not overload function if it modifies its logic.
+Do not overload functions if it modifies its logic.

 Use trailing return type syntax only if it improves readability.